Gamma Nova Strategy

 Overview

 Gamma Nova targets highly liquid options on momentum-driven stocks, aiming to capture short-term directional moves for asymmetric, risk-adjusted returns.
-Trades primarily consist of front-week expiration options with exposure focusing on rapid expansion..
+Trades primarily consist of front-week expiration options with exposure focusing on rapid expansion in position gamma.

 The strategy applies a whole-account framework in trade sizing, risk management, and notional hedging, ensuring structural balance across positions and capital exposure.